magnus-gjerde/llm-tool-innovation/README.md

 - **Data Generation Scripts**:
   - `gpt_test_standard.py`: Collects data from GPT models in the standard condition.
   - `gpt_test_distractor.py`: Collects data from GPT models in the distractor condition.
-  - `gpt_test_image.py`: Collects data from GPT models in the image condition (uses `encode_images.py` and the images from the "images" folder).
+  - `gpt_test_image.py`: Collects data from GPT models in the image condition.
   - `claude_test_standard.py`: Collects data from Claude models in the standard condition.
   - `claude_test_distractor.py`: Collects data from Claude models in the distractor condition.
-  - `encode_images.py`: Function for encoding images in base64 format, used in the image condition scripts.
+  - `claude_test_image.py`: Collects data from Claude models in the image condition.
-  - `claude_test_image.py`: Collects data from Claude models in the image condition (uses `encode_images.py` and the images from the "images" folder).
+  - *Supporting scripts*
-  - `test_list_dict.py`: Contains task specifications shared across data generation ction scripts.
+    - `test_list_dict.py`: Contains task specifications shared across data generation scripts.
-  - `encode_images.py`: Function for encoding images in base64 format, used in the image condition scripts.
+    - `encode_images.py`: Function for encoding images from the "images" folder in base64 format, used in the image condition scripts.

 - **Data Processing Scripts**:
   - `evaluation_manual.py`: Iterates through LLM output and lets you manually check and rate answers, produces binary data (correct/incorrect).